hypergeek-dev/mosaic_minds/README.md

 ## About Mosaic Mind

 Mosaic Mind is a compassionate association dedicated to nurturing an inclusive community for individuals with neurodiverse conditions.
 Our mission is to provide a platform where neurodiversity is not just accepted but celebrated.

 We run a network of support groups all over the UK, offering a safe space for sharing experiences, learning, and growing together.
 This site provides access to online meetings in your local area through our event management system.

-## Features:
+## Features

 1. **Meetings App:**
    - List of scheduled meetings visible without authentication.
    - Authentication required for adding, editing, and favoriting meetings.
    - Ability to add meetings.